-Chasen Companies acquires and develops multifamily, commercial, and single-family properties in the Greater Baltimore and Washington DC markets with a growing footprint across the U.S. Today, Chasen Companies has more than 55 buildings in its real estate portfolio, containing thousands of apartments and over two hundred thousand square feet of commercial space.
-The business model has resulted in exponential revenue growth, landing Chasen Companies back-to-back No. 1 rankings on the Inc 5000 Regionals DC Metro list in 2020 and 2021 and No. 18 on the Inc 5000 National list for fastest growing companies respectively.
+Chasen Companies acquires and develops multifamily, commercial, and single-family properties in the Greater Baltimore market with a growing footprint across the U.S. Today, Chasen Companies has more than 75 buildings in its real estate portfolio, containing thousands of apartments and over two hundred thousand square feet of commercial space.
+The business model has resulted in exponential revenue growth, landing Chasen Companies No. 7 on the Financial Times Ranking of The Americas’ Fastest-Growing Companies in 2022, back-to-back No. 1 rankings on the Inc 5000 Regionals DC Metro list in 2020 and 2021, and No. 18 on the Inc 5000 National list for fastest growing companies respectively.

 What began as a focus in the Baltimore and DC region has strategically expanded to a nationwide vision for growth.
 Chasen’s acquisitions team is pursuing land development opportunities, ground-up construction, and repurposing interiors of Class C properties in various states across the U.S. The firm recently launched a project to build luxury mountain homes on a former sheep farm in Utah.